How to Get Maximum Wellness Program Engagement: The Complete Guide 2023

 How Do You Increase Engagement for Wellness Programs?

-A wellness coordinator from a large bicycle manufacturing company was struggling to get their wellness program to produce the kind of outcomes that the CEO wanted to see.
+A wellness coordinator from a large bicycle manufacturing company was struggling to increase true wellness program engagement and get their wellness program to produce the kind of outcomes that the CEO wanted to see.
 They had excellent program participation and yet they were not seeing improvements in health or reductions in healthcare costs.

 By not participating, they would have to pay the employee AND the employer portion of their healthcare costs–about $1500 every single month.
 Naturally, everybody was participating because they did not want to pay $1500 every month.

 The program had great participation but it had terrible engagement.

 This type of wellness program engagement is what is known as “hollow” engagement.
 Employees are going through the motions of participating in the wellness programming, but their hearts were just not in it.
 They were essentially being forced to participate.
 No one likes to be forced to do anything and forcing people to be healthy is never going to work.